Spectral Joint Subspace Estimation for Heterogeneous Multi-View Data: Geometry and Reweighting: Preliminaries for JIVE

 We consider the multi-view setting where data are collected as a collection of $K$ matrices $\{\A_{k}\}_{k=1}^{K}$ on a common set of $n$ units.
 We assume the data admit the following JIVE decomposition:

 Here $\U\in\OO_{n,r}$ and $\U_k\in \OO_{n,r_k}$ are the joint and individual subspaces with $\U^\top\U_k =0$ for all $k\in[K]$ following \cite{lock2013joint,yang2025estimating}.
 This orthogonality constraint entails no loss of generality, as any decomposition in \eqref{eq:jive-model} can be equivalently reparameterized to enforce orthogonality.
-The matrices $\V_{k}\in\mathbb{R}^{d_{k}\times r}$ and $\W_{k}\in\mathbb{R}^{d_{k}\times r_{k}}$ denote the view-specific loadings for the joint and individual components, respectively, which can be either deterministic or random in what follows.
-Finally, $\E_k$ represents the additive noise containing i.i.d. $N(0,\sigma_k^2)$ entries, and allows for heteroskedastic noise levels $\sigma_k$'s across views.
+The matrices $\V_{k}\in\mathbb{R}^{d_{k}\times r}$ and $\W_{k}\in\mathbb{R}^{d_{k}\times r_{k}}$ denote the view-specific loadings for the joint and individual components, respectively.
+We study both deterministic and random loading models.
+The random model allows us to isolate the identifiability difficulty arising from the overlap of the individual subspaces $\{\U_k\}_{k=1}^K$.
+Finally, we assume that $\E_1,\ldots,\E_K$ are independent across views, where $\E_k\in\RR^{n\times d_k}$ represents the additive noise containing i.i.d. $N(0,\sigma_k^2)$ entries and $\sigma_k$'s are heteroskedastic noise levels across views.